 I can’t wear this jacket on very cold autumn days but it’s great for mild weather in springtime too.
 I’m already fed up with the freezing temperatures and winter hasn’t even begun!

-When skies are grey, this jacket from Germany cheers me up.
+When skies are grey, this blue jacket from Germany cheers me up.
 It reminds me of an awesome summer in Germany every time I wear it.
 It has a hood and draw-string waist.

 I bought this grey jacket in Seattle and it’s waterproof with a hood.